-LONDON (Standard & Poor's) Dec.
-17, 2003--Standard & Poor's Ratings Services said today it revised its foreign currency outlook on Iceland-based electricity transmission and generation company Landsvirkjun to positive from stable following a similar outlook revision on the Republic of Iceland (foreign currency A+/Positive/A-1+; local currency A+/Stable/A-1+; see "Foreign Currency Outlook on Iceland Revised to Positive; 'A+/A-1+' FC Ratings Affirmed", published on Dec.
-16, 2003, on RatingsDirect, Standard & Poor's Web-based credit analysis system).
+LONDON (Standard & Poor's) Dec 16, 2003--Standard & Poor's Ratings Services said today it revised its foreign currency outlook on the Republic of Iceland to positive from stable.
+At the same time, all the ratings on Iceland were affirmed, including the 'A+/A-1+' foreign currency and 'AA+/A-1+' local currency sovereign credit ratings.
+The local currency outlook remains stable.